-This grant program provides the entire salary and benefits for our three full-time Probation Officers and 75% of the salary and benefits of the Probation Office Secretary.
-The maintenance portion of the program provides the Probation Officers with cellular phones in order to remain in contact with the Court and the Probation Office and funding for drug test kits.
+These grant programs provide the entire salary and benefits for our two full-time Probation/Diversion Officers and the salary and benefits of the Probation Department Secretary.
+The maintenance portion of the program provides the Probation/Diversion Officers with cellular phones in order to remain in contact with the Court and the Probation Office and funding for drug test kits.